Hip Injury Car Accident Settlements

 A car accident also can cause hip dislocation, hip fracture and stress fracture, all of which are very painful.
 If you have been in an accident and are experiencing any of these hip pain symptoms, it is important to be treated by a medical professional as soon as possible.
 But remember that hip pain may not show up right away after the accident.
 Be on alert for any of these symptoms manifesting in the first hours or days after the car accident.

 How Much Is Your Car Accident Settlement Worth?

 Find out the maximum compensation you could receive.

 - How Much Is My Car Accident Settlement Worth?

 Thousands of serious car accidents happen every year.
 Many of them lead to serious hip injuries.
 If you suffer a hip injury in a car accident caused by another person, you could be entitled to financial compensation.
 Most hip injuries from car crashes are painful and can be very expensive to treat.
 Treatment for some hip injuries can include surgery and hip replacement can be needed.
 Long term rehabilitation can take a great deal of recovery time and can result in loss of income.
 Some of the most common hip injuries during car accidents are:

-The hip injury can cause inflammation of the bursae surrounding the hip joint.
+Bursitis is a hip injury that can cause inflammation of the bursae (small, fluid-filled sacs) surrounding the hip joint.
 Some of the symptoms of this hip injury are tenderness, loss of hip movement and swelling.

 A high-speed car crash can dislocate the entire joint.
 This is a very traumatic injury that needs immediate medical care.
 People who suffer a hip dislocation will know right away because they will feel it pop out of place.
 It is likely that standing, or walking will be almost impossible.